Galaco/bsp/README.md

 Go library for manipulating Source Engine .bsp map files.

 Note:
 Read and write support is available, but only BSP version 20 is currently supported.
+Many lumps are not fully mapped, although support is increasing all the time.

 The following lumps currently have a full implementation:

 ```